nathanhosselton/FFSPicker/README.markdown

 }
 ```

-If you configured your FFSPicker with an array `[Person]`, we'd call `description` on each one and thus the picker view would be populated with the `name`s of each person in the array.
+If you configured your FFSPicker with an array `[Person]`, we'd call `description` on each and thus the picker view would be populated with the `name`s of each person in the array.

 _Simple._